JMariadlcs/aave-defi/README.md

 ## PROJECT

-Some scripts are created in this project to interact programmatically with [Aave](https://aave.com/) on a Forked Mainnet.
+Some scripts are created in this project to interact programmatically with [Aave](https://aave.com/) on a Forked Mainnet with the help of Chainlink Price Feeds.

 Objetives: